"Bioengineered" or "GMO"?

 In reality, the definition of BE being adopted under the NBFDS simply adds another layer of confusion to an already confusing space.
 The new rules are riddled with exclusions, contingencies, and exceptions.
 Just one simple example is the provision that multi-ingredient products for which the principal ingredient is egg, meat, or poultry are excluded from BE labeling entirely, even if other ingredients in that product are fully BE (NBFDS II.B).

 What does this mean for the regular person?
-It means that the lack of a BE label is no guarantee that something was built without genetic engineering.
+It means that the lack of a BE label on bioengineered foods is no guarantee that something was built without genetic engineering.
 While scientists criticize the perceived stigma that comes with increased GMO labeling, all can agree that a more complicated web of definitions only serves to confuse the dialogue, not help it.

 Putting it all together…